A list of types of Muay Thai knockouts in professional fights.

 Muay Thai head kick knockouts:

 Muay Thai high kick targets an opponent's neck, not his head.
-The neck is a primary target of this type of strike.
+The neck is a primary target of this type of attack.
 And the kicker strikes with his shin, not his foot.

-Those powerful kicks are often used in K1/Glory kickboxing, UFC and other MMA competitions.
-This type of kick generates a great power distributed on a small surface of a shin and it is equivalent to an impact of a car at 35 miles per hour (55km/h).
+Those powerful kicks are often used in K1/Glory kickboxing, UFC, and other MMA competitions.
+This type of kick generates a great power distributed on a small surface of a shin and it is equivalent to the impact of a car at 35 miles per hour (55km/h).

 A compilation of great Muay Thai knockouts delivered with elbows, kicks, and punches:

-Take a look at those combinations which utilise the most powerful strikes: headkicks, low kicks [leg kicks], round kicks, elbows and punch combos.
+Take a look at those combinations which utilize the most powerful strikes: head kicks, low kicks [leg kicks], round kicks, elbows and punch combos.